SeakyLuo/ucsb-cs56-gauchoalarm/README.md

 The homepage of the webapp contains the introduction of GauchoAlarm, and the instruction of how to use our webapp.

-In the navigation bar at the top, there are two tabs: "Creare Alarm" and "Join Alarm"
+In the navigation bar at the top, there are two tabs: "Create An Alarm" and "Join An Alarm"

 # How to run GauchoAlarm
-Start by clicking on "Create Alarm" at the top.
+Start by clicking on "Create An Alarm" at the top.
 Users can set the date, time and purpose of the alarm.
 Then the system will automatically return a unique key.
 After recieving the unique key that GauchoAlarm generates, you may send your code to your friends, so that they will be alerted by the alarm to hang out.